jeffmodarres/stock-analysis/README.md

 ## Overview of Project
 Steve is trying to analyze his stock market data for his parents.
 He wants to summarize total daily volume and one year return in a separate sheet and in this way he evaluates the stock performance.
 ### Purpose
-Goal of this project is to refractor VBA code and measure performance
+Goal of this project is to refractor VBA code and measure its performance
 ## Analysis and Challenges
 ### Analysis of Stock performance between 2017 and 2018
 To analyze stock performance, *volumes, starting and ending prices* for each stock must be found.